 - The token handler is responsible for requesting BSS to resolve a user token into a user ID.
 It takes up the task of creating a session object and storing the user ID in that object.
 Additionally, it forwards requests containing a resolved user token to a custom login module. - The custom login module lets users log in to the application without requesting any further credentials.
 Users are trusted because they have been authenticated by BSS.
 For example, a custom login module might pass the user ID and a default password to the application.
-To ensure that any login takes place through BSS, a direct login to your application must be - To ensure that any login takes place through BSS, a direct login to your application must be bypassed. - The custom logout module closes user sessions on the application side and redirects users to the logout page of the underlying application.
+To ensure that any login takes place through BSS, a direct login to your application must be bypassed. - The custom logout module closes user sessions on the application side and redirects users to the logout page of the application.
 The URL of the logout page is returned by the deleteServiceSession method of the BSS session service. - The logout listener notifies BSS when a user logs out or a session timeout occurs.